Explore otherproducts

 Find some financial statements

 The bigger your client is, the more you can learn about them.
 In the case of enterprise deals, do not hesitate to check the company’s economic situation.
 If your buyer comes from a public company, check their financial statements.
-Before hopping on a client demo, look for data like this from Airbus or have a look at SEC fillings.

 Use databases like the British Companies House to gather this kind of information.